 Grow Influence & Engagement

 At some point, you may want to consider developing “traffic on tap.”
-You can achieve this by building a list or starting an online forum or network.
+You can achieve this by growing a list or starting an online forum or network.

-With “Traffic On Demand,” most of your traffic will come from customers or subscribers – people who already know you and trust you.
-Your influence and reputation can be used to generate new traffic with every blog post you publish, forum post you add, or email broadcast you send out.
+With “Traffic On Demand,” your traffic comes from customers or subscribers – people who already like you and trust you.
+Your influence and credibility can be used to generate traffic with every post you publish, forum post you add, or email broadcast you send out.

-- Add an autoresponder training course and encourage people to subscribe.
+- Add an autoresponder newsletter and encourage people to subscribe.

-- Add a paid, free, or ‘freemium’ membership site, online forum, or social community.
+- Add a free, paid, or ‘freemium’ membership site.

-- Create or join an online group on LinkedIn.
+- Start or join an online group on Facebook/LinkedIn.

-There are many solutions and WordPress plugins that can help grow your influence and improve user engagement.
+Many solutions and plugins are available that can help grow your online influence and improve user engagement.
 For example:

 - Contact Forms, Live Chat

-- Forums & Discussion Groups (e.g. bbPress, BuddyPress)
+- Forums & Social Communities (e.g. bbPress, BuddyPress)

 - Webinars (e.g. Webinar JEO)